 What is at stake?

 Ecosystems are the foundation for human life.
-They perform a range of functions, generally referred to as environmental services, without which human societies and economies could not operate at their current level.
-We depend on the services they provide for air, water, food, shelter and energy.
-Ecosystems can tolerate a measure of impact from human use and recover relatively quickly with minimal negative effects – an attribute generally known as resilience – but beyond a certain threshold, or "tipping point", sudden and radical disruption occurs.
+They perform a range of functions, generally referred to as environmental services, without which human societies and economies would not operate at their current level.
+We depend on the services they provide for air, water, food and fiber, shelter and energy.
+Ecosystems can tolerate a measure of impact from human use and recover after a period of time with minimal negative effects – an attribute generally known as resilience – but beyond a certain threshold, or “tipping point”, sudden and radical disruption occurs, which may lead to “ecosystem collapse”.
 Under such conditions, soil quality, freshwater supplies and biodiversity diminish drastically, while agricultural capacity plummets and daily human living conditions deteriorate significantly.

+Although little studied, new evidence is emerging on “ecosystem collapse” due to among other factors, human pressure, and climate impact.
 Local ecological collapse may have caused the end of a civilization on Easter Island.
 More recently, ecological collapse in and around the Aral Sea has had dramatic social and economic consequences for the region, although timely intervention has led to some marked recovery.
+Ecological changes in Lake Chad has not only destroyed livelihoods with dramatic impact on people and ecosystem of the region; the diminishing water resources and the decline in the lake’s ecosystem leads to severe health and economic impacts for the populations around Lake Chad, and has affected fishing communities and pastoralists, and generated resource-based conflicts.
 In today’s highly connected world, local disruptions may sometimes also lead to unintended ecological effects on other far flung areas.
-This might escalate into the rapid collapse of most ecosystems across the Earth, with no time for effective recovery, drastically compromising the planet’s capacity to support a large and growing human population sustainably.
+This might escalate into the rapid collapse of most ecosystems across the Earth.
+And with no time for effective recovery – and amplified by climate change impacts- drastically compromising the planet’s capacity to sustainably support a large and growing human population.

 How much do we know?

-- Changes in the balance of local biodiversity caused by human intervention, in particular as a result of introducing new species or overexploitation
+- changes in the balance of local biodiversity caused by human intervention, in particular as a result of introducing new species or overharvesting of plants and animals

-- Alteration of the chemical balance in the environment due to pollution
+- alteration of the chemical balance in the environment – soil, water and air – due to pollution

-- Habitat loss, whether through destruction or ecosystem fragmentation in terrestrial/sea systems.
+- habitat loss, whether through destruction or ecosystem fragmentation in terrestrial and water/sea systems.

 What are key factors affecting risk levels?

-- The development and adoption of new technologies or production models that are less resource-intensive and/or less polluting could reduce the risk of ecological collapse, as would a shift towards more sustainable lifestyles, more specifically changing consumption patterns, possibly accompanied by behaviour change.
+The development and adoption of new technologies or production models that are less resource-intensive and/or less polluting could reduce the risk of biodiversity loss and ecological collapse, as would a shift towards more sustainable lifestyles, more specifically changing consumption patterns, possibly accompanied by behaviour change.

-- It is estimated that environmental services, should their contribution to human well-being be calculated, would be worth more than twice as much as the entire global GDP.
-Integrating the valuation of ecosystems into economic decision making and employing robust environmental accounting systems across businesses and national economies would contribute to reducing the risk.
+It is estimated that environmental services, should their contribution to human well-being be calculated, would be worth more than twice as much as the entire global GDP.
+Integrating the valuation of ecosystems into economic decision making, reviewing our measures of economic success, and employing robust environmental accounting systems across businesses and national economies would contribute to reducing the risk.

-- Global governance mechanisms to preserve ecosystems and reduce pollution, in particular more integrated approaches between the governance of ecosystems and trade, are of particular importance, as many ecosystems do not overlap with national boundaries, and trade is an important driver of ecosystem collapse.
+Global governance mechanisms to conserve ecosystems and reduce pollution, in particular more integrated approaches between the global governance of ecosystems and economics and trade, are of particular importance, as many ecosystems do not overlap with national boundaries, and trade is an important driver of ecosystem collapse.